elisemacabou/CSE412/README.md

 navigate to the backend and run with: python -m uvicorn data:app

-navigate to the frontend and run with: npm start
+navigate to the frontend realestate folder and run with: npm start

 make sure that local database is up and running is is named "realestate" with user "postgres" -- or change this url in the backend to whatever your database is: DATABASE_URL = "postgresql://postgres:password@localhost:5432/realestate"